ncihtan/htan_missing_manual/data_pub_submission/clin_biospec_assay.md

 ## Have at least one user with Certified User status on Synapse.
 To upload files to Synapse, you need to be a [certified user](https://help.synapse.org/docs/Synapse-User-Account-Types.2007072795.html).
 Because Synapse stores data from human subjects research, Sage Bionetworks requires that you demonstrate understanding of and compliance with privacy and security issues.
 You can complete your certification by taking a [short certification quiz](https://www.synapse.org/#!Quiz:Certification) on Synapse.

-## Contact your Data Liaison.
+## Contact your Data Liaison to set up your project and cloud bucket.

-When you are ready to upload data, please contact your [data liaison](add internal link here).
+When you are ready to upload data, please contact your [data liaison](../data_pub_submission/Data_Liaisons.md).
 Your data liaison will need to know:
 1. Your center
 2. Who on your team will be doing the data upload.
 3. The synapse usernames for team members identified in #2.

+Please have users obtain certified user status prior to contacting your data liaison.

-With the above information, the DCC will initialize your Synapse project and storage location.
+With the above information, the DCC will initialize your Synapse project for metadata submission and a cloud storage location for dataset uploads.
+If the data submission is for a new atlas, the DCC will also create an HTAN atlas ID.
 Once your Synapse project has been initialized, your data liaison will reach out to you with the location of your Synapse project and you can begin uploading your data.

 ## Ensure the dataset conforms to the HTAN Data Model, uses HTAN Identifiers and does not contain PHI.